MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/08a-SecureBootBitLockerDeviceGuard.md

 ### Platform Secure Boot

+When the device is first powered on, the first step in the overall boot process is to load and run firmware boot loaders, which initialize the hardware on the devies and provide emergency flashing functionality.
+The UEFI environment is then loaded and control is handed over.

+These firmware boot loaders are SoC-specific, so you will need to work with the appropriate device manufacturer to have these boot loaders created on the device.

+### UEFI Secure Boot

+UEFI Secure Boot is the first policy enforcement point, and is located in UEFI.
+It restricts the system to only allow execution of binaries signed by a specified authority, such as firmware drivers, option ROMs, UEFI drivers or applications, and UEFI boot loaders.
+This feature prevents unknown code from being executed on the platform and potentially weakening the security posture of it.
+Secure Boot reduces the risk of pre-boot malware attacks to the device, such as rootkits.

-As the OEM, you need to store the Secure Boot databases on the IoT device at manufacture time.
-These databases include the signature database (db), revoked signature database (dbx), and the Key Enrollment Key database (KEK).
+As the OEM, you need to store the UEFI Secure Boot databases on the IoT device at manufacture time.
+These databases include the Signature database (db), Revoked Signature database (dbx), and the Key Enrollment Key database (KEK).
 These databases are stored on the firmware nonvolatile RAM (NV-RAM) of the device.

 * **Signature Database (db):** This lists the signers or image hashes of operating system loaders, UEFI applications and UEFI drivers that are allowed to be loaded on the device